it-teaching-abo-akademi/2017-web-development-project-dbjork/README.md

 "Requested" features not implemented yet
-- There is currently no way to refresh the stock value other than reloading the page
+- A way to change the quantity for a stock item.
-    - Manual refresh by means of a button
-    - Automatic timed refresh
-- Limit number of stocks to 50 per portfolio.
-- Block creation of more than one copy of a stock
-    - Actually, provide a means to change amount
-    - Workaround: it is possible to delete a stock and re-add it with another amount
+    - Workaround: Delete the stock and re-add it with another amount
 - Credits page, lists libraries and resources used in the project
-- Sort a stock list on symbol, value and selection

 Known flaws and compromises
 - Error handling is rudimentary at best.